makoto/haystack.js/README.md

 ## What is this?

-I find it nested JSON hard to examine.
-I wanted something similar to browser inspector for JSON where you give either key or value of json and it tells you the full path.
+I find that deeply nested JSON is hard to examine.
+I wanted something similar to browser inspector for JSON where you give either key or value (or both) of json and it tells you the full path.

 ## Bookmarklet